 Homepage of Makoto Nakajima

 Hi!
 I am an economist specialized in macroeconomics and computational methods, with emphasis on how economic policies affect diverse individuals differently and thus interact with inequality.
 At the Federal Reserve Bank (FRB) of Philadelphia, I am Vice President and Economist, and Head of the Monetary and Macroeconomics Section of the Research Department.
-I am also affiliated with Consumer Finance Institute (CFI) of FRB Philadelphia, Opportunity and Inclusive Growth Institute (OIGI) of FRB Minneapolis, and Human Capital and Economic Opportunity (HECO) Global Working Group, at University of Chicago.
+I am also affiliated with Opportunity and Inclusive Growth Institute (OIGI) of FRB Minneapolis, and Human Capital and Economic Opportunity (HECO) Global Working Group, at University of Chicago.

 Curriculum Vitae